 Carrots – you will need half the amount of carrots as cabbage.

-Onion – this adds a slight tang to the salad, but don’t overdo it.
+Onion - this adds a slight tang to the salad, but don't overdo it.
 Too much onion will overpower the flavour of the salad.
-You will only need a very small onion (approximately 1 tablespoon of finely chopped white onion will be sufficient).
+You will only need a small amount of onion (approximately 1 tablespoon of finely chopped white onion will be sufficient).

-Mayonnaise – use the thickest mayonnaise you can find.
-This salad will draw water on standing so you don’t want to end up with a runny mess.
-I’m in the UK and I like to use Hellman’s mayonnise – it’s really thick and creamy and perfect for this salad.
+Mayonnaise - use the thickest mayonnaise you can find.
+This salad will draw water on standing so you don't want to end up with a runny mess.
+I like to use Hellman's mayonnaise - it's thick and creamy and perfect for this salad.

 Buttermilk – adds a creamy, tangy taste.